The Crucial Role of Psychosocial Factors in Cardiovascular Health and Illness- a Position paper

 Downloads

-Methods: Data were synthesized from peer-reviewed journals, clinical trials, and meta-analyses to create an evidence-based framework.
-Expert panels, including cardiologists, psychologists, and communication specialists, provided insights and validated the recommendations.
-The methodology also included qualitative feedback from patient interviews and focus groups to ensure the guidelines address real-world challenges and patient perspectives.
-This guideline outlines the importance of effective physician-patient communication, emphasizing the role of psychological factors in managing and treating CVDs.
+Methods: Data were collected from peer-reviewed journals, clinical trials, and meta-analyses to create an evidence-based framework.
+Expert panels comprising cardiologists, psychologists, and communication specialists provided insights and validated the recommendations.
+The methodology also incorporated qualitative feedback from patient interviews and focus groups to ensure the guidelines address real-world challenges and patient perspectives.

 Downloads